microsoft/vscode-docs/docs/supporting/live-share-faq.md

 Live Share goes a step further and enables you to share a debug session.
 This makes it especially useful in enlisting others to help you track down issues that only happen on your machine without altering their development workflow or needing to alter the application design.

 ## If I sign-up for the limited private preview, what can I expect?
-By signing up now ([here](/visual-studio-live-share)), we will send updates and details about Live Share, and we may invite you to participate in the private preview (US only), or help us with user experience testing.
+By signing up now ([here](http://aka.ms/vsls-signup), we will send updates and details about Live Share, and we may invite you to participate in the private preview (US only), or help us with user experience testing.

 You can [unsubscribe at any time](https://aka.ms/vsls-unsubscribe).
 For more details about our privacy statement, see [here](https://aka.ms/vsls-privacy).

-## What languages and platforms will be supported in the limited private preview?
+## Which languages and platforms will be supported in the limited private preview?
 During the private preview, the initial focus for Live Share is Node.js and ASP.NET/ASP.NET Core (C#) web applications and services.
 However, our goal is to support the diverse landscape of languages and platforms, to ensure we can enable rich collaboration, regardless of the application type being developed.

-Many of the existing Live Share capabilities already enable other languages and platforms (e.g. collaboratively debugging Java in VS Code), and you can view more details about the current support [here](https://github.com/MicrosoftDocs/live-share/blob/master/docs/platform-support.md).
+Many of the existing Live Share capabilities already enable other languages and platforms (e.g. collaboratively debugging Java in VS Code), and you can view more details about the current support [here](http://aka.ms/vsls-docs/platform-support).
 This is just the start, and we expect to improve this picture moving forward based on feedback.

 ## What is the roadmap?
-You can view the set of private preview known issues, and roadmap items [here](https://github.com/MicrosoftDocs/live-share/issues?utf8=%E2%9C%93&q=is:issue%20is:open%20label:feature-request%20sort:reactions-%2B1%20).
+You can view the set of private preview known issues, and roadmap items [here]( http://aka.ms/vsls-issues).
 We encourage you to up-vote existing items, file new feature requests, and log bug reports, in order to help us shape the direction of the product moving forward.